nihalseth0506/project_frank/README.md

 FRANK is a from-scratch implementation of a robot learning pipeline built on top of MuJoCo and Stable-Baselines3.
 A neural network policy replaces classical Inverse Kinematics — instead of computing joint angles mathematically, the policy learns through trial and error in simulation to move the end effector to any target position within the robot's workspace.

-The reach policy is then used as the motion backbone for a full pick and place system, extended in Phase 2 with vision-based object detection — the arm no longer reads the cube position from simulation state but detects it from an overhead camera using a YOLO model trained entirely on synthetic data.
+The reach policy is then used as the motion backbone for a full pick and place system, extended in Phase 2 with vision-based object detection, and in Phase 3 with language-directed multi-object picking — the full Vision-Language-Action (VLA) pattern.

 ---